UniversityofHelsinki/kamu/docs/content/memberships.rst

 Membership defines the following information:
  - Identity.
  - Role.
- - Start and end time of the membership.
+ - Start and end date of the membership, possible time of the cancellation.
  - Reason for the membership.
  - Inviter and approver for the membership.
 These are Django user instances.
  - Possible invite email address, if the invite was sent by email and was not a direct addition from the Kamu or user